 The District Safety & Security Department provides a multitude of training opportunities to our district community.
-In addition to campus specific training provided by Safety and Security Staff at each of our locations, the District Safety & Security Department develops and facilitates a District wide training strategy for District Staff, Managers, Faculty and Classified Employees.
-The Multi-year Training and Exercise Plan (MYTEP) documents the District's overall training and exercise program priorities for a specific multi-year time period.
-It is considered a living document that can be updated and refined annually.
+In addition to campus specific training provided by Safety and Security Staff at each of our locations, the District Safety & Security Department develops and facilitates a Districtwide training strategy for District Staff, Managers, Faculty and Classified Employees.